exasol/transformers-extension/doc/user_guide/user_guide.md

 * Specific parameters:
   * `text_data`: The input text to be classified

 The inference results are presented with predicted _LABEL_ and confidence _SCORE_ columns, combined with the inputs used when calling this UDF.
-In case of any error during model loading or prediction, these new columns are set to `null` and column _ERROR_MESSAGE_ is set to the stacktrace of the error.
+In case of any error during model loading or prediction, these new columns are set to `NULL` and column _ERROR_MESSAGE_ is set to the stacktrace of the error.
 For example:

 | BUCKETFS_CONN | SUB_DIR | MODEL_NAME | TEXT_DATA | LABEL   | SCORE | ERROR_MESSAGE |
 |---------------|---------|------------|-----------|---------|-------|---------------|